TENNLab-UTK/framework-open/markdown/vrisp.md

 Once we have determined that a neuron should fire the next step is to fire down all of its synapses.
 Normally this involves loop through each of the outgoing synapses one-by-one, but we can do better than that with vector instructions.
 Instead, we can operate of 8 synapses at once by taking advantage of the "ring buffer" structure we explained earlier.

-Instead of giving each neuron its own ring buffer, we combine all neurons together into a 2D vector, with rows representing a distinct timestep, and columns representing the individual neuron.
+Instead of giving each neuron its own ring buffer, we combine all neurons together into a 2D vector, with rows representing a distinct time step, and columns representing the individual neuron.

 ![images/charge-buffer.png](images/charge-buffer.png)